 The actual making of the snack mix is super easy and quick!
 So let’s talk making homemade Chex Mix in the oven!
 Or if you’re more of a visual person, watch the video below!

-Mix all of your snack items – cereal, pretzels, rye chips, and bagel chips in a large bowl.
+Mix all of your snack items – different kinds of chex, pretzels, rye chips, and bagel chips in a large bowl.
 Make sure it’s large enough that you’ll be able to add the seasoning and mix it all together without everything falling out.

 Or even better, if you have a large aluminum roasting pan – put it in that.

-Combine melted butter, Worcestershire sauce, garlic powder, and seasoned salt in a bowl until well combined.
+Combine the melted butter, Worcestershire sauce, garlic powder, and seasoned salt in a bowl until well combined.

 Add the butter mixture to the bowl or pan of snack items and stir around until all of the snack items are coated.

 If you’re using a roasting pan, you’re all ready to put the Chex Mix in the oven.
-If not, I like to line a large baking sheet with parchment paper then pour the snack mix over the parchment paper for baking.
+If not, I like to line a large baking sheet with parchment paper then pour the snack mix in a single layer over the prepared baking sheet for baking.